How do you choose a radial arm saw?

 - What additional functions do you need?

-1. What are you going to see with the crosscut saw?
+1. What are you going to see with the radial arm saw?

 The trimming saw you need depends on the job you are going to do.
 You can simply cut through or cut a whole stack of wooden planks in width, but most sawing jobs go a bit further than that.
 For example, saw in miter or in double miter.
 A miter saw is not called a miter saw for a reason.
 This way of sawing is necessary, for example, to allow skirting or window frames to fit in a corner.
 Also take into account the maximum depth of cut of the trimming machine.
 Sawing laminate or sheet material requires a less wide range than cutting through thick wooden beams.